nicklansley/nick-stable-diffusion/README.md

 - NEW: Images appear as they are created rather than waiting for the whole batch to be created.
 - NEW: Create a DDIM-steps series of images by setting a minimum and maximum DDIM step value in the Advanced page.
 The images will be created in sequence from the minimum to the maximum value.
 The DDIM step number will be added to each image's filename<pre>f"{image_counter + 1:02d}-D{ddim_steps:03d}-S{scale:.1f}-R{seed_value:0>4}-{str(uuid.uuid4())[:8]}.png")</pre>.
 This new feature unlocks all sorts of extra variations for the same prompt!
-Currently, this only applies when you do not supply an input image.
-I'm working on a way to do this with input images too.
+- NEW: DDIM-Steps now works with input images as well as just text prompts.
 - NEW: Drag and drop an image into a box in the Advanced page to use it as the input image for the prompt.
 - docker compose volumes can be adjusted to save the pretrained image model, caches and output library of images on a disk outside of Docker.